ministryofjustice/bichard7-next-core/README.md

                         Default is 'failure'
   -c, --cache           Cache the comparison files
   -h, --help            Prints this usage guide
+  -t, --noTruncate      Stops truncating the unchanged sections of XML diffs
 ```

 You will need to run it using `aws-vault`